AqwamCreates/DataPredict-Agent/docs/API.md

 * serverDictionary: The dictionary containing all the server's information.
 It contains:

  * address: The IP address or the website address of the server that is hosting the large language model.

  * inputKey: The name of the input key that is responsible of inputting the message to the server during JSON encoding.
-(Default: message)
+(Default: "message")

  * outputKey: The name of the output key that is responsible of outputting the message from the server during JSON decoding.
-(Default: answer)
+(Default: "answer")

 ### removeServerDictionary()